 How Truck Underride Accidents Happen

 A car can slide under a truck in many different situations.
 This could happen, for example, if the truck stops short and the car behind it is unable to stop before going under the truck.
-It could also happen in a T-bone or sideswipe accident where there is no barrier or guard that prevents the car from going underneath the truck.
-Situations like this can be caused by:
+It could also happen in a T-bone or sideswipe accident where no barrier or guard prevents the car from going underneath the truck.
+According to our Kentucky truck accident attorney, situations like this can be caused by:

 - Drowsy driving.
 Tired truckers create the same risks as distracted truckers and may cause serious crashes.